-3. A non-partisan approach to political, ethical and religious issues mindedness, tolerance and critical evaluation - encouraging students to appreciate that, where moral, ethical, religious or political questions are concerned, there is always likely to be a multiplicity of viewpoints, and stressing the need to respect the views of others.
+3. A non-partisan approach to political, ethical and religious issues

+A healthy understanding of the world around us is an important part of the educational experience that we want to provide for our students.
+In doing so, the emphasis will always be on open-mindedness, tolerance and critical evaluation - encouraging students to appreciate that, where moral, ethical, religious or political questions are concerned, there is always likely to be a multiplicity of viewpoints, and stressing the need to respect the views of others.